AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ## SUPPORT TICKETS {#support-tickets}

-Adobe Commerce Ticketing System allows working with support tickets to address the particular issues you are experiencing while working with Adobe Commerce — for all Adobe Commerce products.
+Adobe Commerce Ticketing System allows working with support tickets to address the particular issues you are experiencing while working with Adobe Commerce &ndash; for all Adobe Commerce products.

 ## LOG IN TO HELP CENTER {#login}